mairon-lima/Cell-segmentation/README.md

 Here are the steps to test the pretrained model:
 Download test_unet5L_cell_11jul21_v001.ipynb to your folder.
 Download eight AFM height test images (0.png … 7.png) to /test/ Download trained model file ‘unet_cell_seg_v011_5.hdf5’ to /files/.
 Actually, this file does not belong to the best performing model.
 The best performing model is U-VGG19 but the file size is larger than 400MB so we decided to put the five layer U-net model 11 which was trained from scratch using log cosh dice.
-You can see this model and other models' performanes in the valid_performance_results.xlsx file.
 Download data_1ch and model5LHzc.py to your folder.
 Open test_unet5L_lcd_1nov21.ipynb in jupyter notebook and execute the codes.
 The segmentation results will be saved to /test/ as a png file in less than a minute.
 To evaluate your test performance, download the ground truth images to (0_gt.png, 1_gt.png, … 7_gt.png) /test/ folder.
 Run the eval_performance.m file.
 You will see performance evaluation results in terms of accuracy, precision, recall, Dice’s similarity coefficient, and Matthews correlation coefficient.